anchit92/ESP32-RaceBox-mini-Emulator/Battery_version/README.md

 ## Usage

-1. If using a battery it should always be powered on
+1. If using a battery it should always be powered on, If it in deep sleep, shake to to wake it up.
 2. The Blue LED on the XIAO will indicate BLE Connection (named "RaceBox Mini 0123456789" by default).
 3. Connect using a compatible app (RaceChrono, SoloStorm, etc.).
 4.  **Charging**: The XIAO handles charging automatically when USB is connected.
 The green charge LED on the XIAO will light up while charging.
     - **Rate**: Fixed at **100mA**.
 Charging a dead 1100mAh battery takes ~11-12 hours due to losses.
-    - **Power Path**: The Seeed XIAO nRF52840 Sense is optimized to allow running the module at full performance *and* charging at max speed simultaneously from a standard USB port.
 5. The Red and Green LED on the XIAO will indicate the Fix Status of the GNSS Module.
     - Red: No Fix
     - Green: 3D Fix